trask/repository-practices/README.md

-# OpenTelemetry SIG common practices
+# OpenTelemetry common repository practices

-This repository exists to document common practices used across OpenTelemetry SIGs, with a couple of goals in mind:
+This repository exists to document common reposiory practices used across OpenTelemetry, with a couple of goals in mind:
-* to help SIGs discover new practices which are working for others and could help them as well
+* to help maintainers to discover new practices which are working for others and could help them as well
 * to evolve these common practices over time with the input and learnings from everyone

-Important: it is not a goal to document or describe anything here as "best practices", because there is too much variation and nuance, and the OpenTelemetry project values the independence and flexibility of individual SIGs to define what is "best" for their respective communities.
+Important: it is not a goal to document or describe anything here as "best practices", because there is too much variation and nuance, and the OpenTelemetry project values the independence and flexibility of individual repositories to define what is "best" for their respective communities.

 * [General automation](docs/general-automation.md)
 * [Release automation](docs/release-automation.md)